Ready to reinvent your wardrobe? Try on some fresh Portland fashions at our favorite new shops and boutiques that opened in 2016.

 Always wanted to design your own shoes?
 Well, now you can, with the make-your-own sandals kit sold in Northwest Portland’s Neapolitan.
 While you’re there, pick up a pair of ethically made organic cotton undies and peek through the cut-out in the wall to catch a glimpse of the artists’ studios that share space with the shop.
 After you shop, stash your prizes in your backpack and take a hike through Forest Park; The Lower Macleay trailhead is only two blocks away.

-Northwest Portland’s Yo!
+Northwest Portland’s the Yo!
 Store offers new and vintage women’s pieces and accessories, plus adorable European kids’ clothes and home goods.
 Expect a mix of quirky, fun looks (gold lamé and checkered jumpsuits, for example) and classic staples (like wool coats and Portland-made clutches).
 The shop is styled to encourage you to stay a while, so rest up in the cozy seating area.
 Don’t stress if your kid is wandering (the owner has a toddler, too, so the store is baby-proofed).